 The University of Kansas Health System is the only facility in Kansas, Missouri, Nebraska, Oklahoma or Arkansas to offer Inspire.
 Our team collaborates with registered polysomnographic technologists who perform sophisticated sleep studies to help doctors provide the best care.

 What is the Inspire sleep apnea device?

 The Inspire device is a surgical implant that monitors your breathing while you sleep and opens your airway.
-Inspire sleep apnea treatment is for those with moderate sleep apnea who are 22 years or older and not significantly obese.
+Inspire sleep apnea treatment is for those with moderate sleep apnea who are 22 years or older and fall in the Body Mass Index range for their height and weight.
 You control the device with a handheld remote.

 Who can have Inspire sleep apnea treatment?

 Inspire therapy is an implantable treatment option for people with obstructive sleep apnea who are unable to use or get consistent benefit from continuous positive airway pressure.
 You might be a candidate for Inspire therapy if:

 - You have moderate to severe obstructive sleep apnea (AHI of 20-65)

 - You are unable to use or get consistent benefit from CPAP

 - You are not significantly overweight